-We allocated the proceeds from the self-placed private placement sales of Series B Preferred Units to the Series B Preferred and the Series B Warrants based on their relative fair values on the dates of the sales.
-The difference between the relative fair value per share of the Series B Preferred, approximately \$4.20 per share and \$4.05 per share for the quarters ended June 30, 2016 and 2015, respectively, and its Conversion Price (or stated value) of \$7.00 per share represents a deemed dividend to the purchasers of the Series B Preferred Units.
-Accordingly, we recognized a deemed dividend in the aggregate amount of \$111,100 and \$256,200 in arriving at net loss attributable to common stockholders for the quarters ended June 30, 2016 and 2015, respectively, in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss included in Part I of this Report.
-Further, we have recognized \$539,800 and \$213,300 for the quarters ended June 30, 2016 and 2015, respectively, representing the 10% cumulative dividend payable on our Series B Preferred as an additional deduction in arriving at net loss attributable to common stockholders in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss, included elsewhere in this Report.
+We allocated the proceeds from self-placed private placement sales of Series B Preferred Units to the Series B Preferred and the Series B Warrants based on their relative fair values on the dates of the sales.
+The difference between the relative fair value per share of the Series B Preferred, approximately \$4.20 per share and \$4.06 per share for the nine month periods ended December 31, 2016 and 2015, respectively, and its Conversion Price (or stated value) of \$7.00 per share represents a deemed dividend to the purchasers of the Series B Preferred Units.
+Accordingly, we recognized a deemed dividend in the aggregate amount of \$111,100 and \$1,811,800 in arriving at net loss attributable to common stockholders for the nine months ended December 31, 2016 and 2015, respectively, in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss included in Part I of this Report.
+Further, we recognized \$1,018,500 and \$1,459,300 for the nine months ended December 31, 2016 and 2015, respectively, representing the 10% cumulative dividend payable on our Series B Preferred as an additional deduction in arriving at net loss attributable to common stockholders in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss, included elsewhere in this Report.
+The reduction in the dividend accrual results from the automatic conversion of an aggregate of 2,403,051 shares of Series B Preferred upon our completion of the May 2016 Public Offering and a subsequent voluntary conversion of 87,500 shares of our Series B Preferred in August 2016, as disclosed in Note 9, Capital Stock, to the accompanying Condensed Consolidated Financial Statements in Part I of this Report.